 I originally wrote this post in 2013, but I’m coming back here to give it a refresh in 2016 now that I have more updated work.
-Check out my most up-to-date work from each of these locations on my new page: Best Lansing Photography Locations.

 This is a long post with a lot of photos, so feel free to use the links below to jump directly to the section that interests you the most:

 - Michigan State North Campus

 - Rural Williamston

 Michigan State North Campus